sammshen/sammshen.github.io/aboutme.md

 - [Von Neumann Architecture eternalizes patterns of Fetch-Decode-Execute and I/O](https://web.mit.edu/sts.035/www/PDFs/edvac.pdf) in 1945.
 - [Claude Shannon formalizes Information Theory and practicalizes Boolean logic into electrical circuits](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf) in 1948.

 These works are what I contend are the mathematical/philosophical/engineering kernel of computer science.
-Of course, every giant stands recursively on the shoulder of gianter giants so an argument can easily be made that the intellectual foundations go further back.
+Of course, every giant stands on the shoulders of gianter giants so an argument can easily be made that the intellectual foundations go further back.
 I believe every idea in computer science can be traced back to three concepts:
 1. addresses (indirection i.e. geolocation)
 2. syntax (memory i.e. delayed signal processing)
 3. operators (instructions i.e. deterministic transformation)